single-season Detroit Tigers home run leaders

 Cecil Fielder: 51 Home Runs in 1990

-Cecil Fielder clearly found something in Japan when he played there for a year in 1989.
+Cecil Fielder found something in Japan when he played there for a year in 1989.
 Before heading to the Far East, his career-high for homers was 14 (although he never earned more than 197 plate appearances in a season).
 After hitting 38 dingers in Japan, he came back in 1990 and led the league with 51 dingers as a 26-year-old.
 And then he led the league again the following year with 44 homers.
 Fielder also led the league from 1990-92 in RBI.

-At least in 1990, Fielder was definitely one of those guys who liked to play the field while they were hitting.
+At least in 1990, Fielder was one of those guys who liked to play the field while they were hitting.
 Of his 673 total plate appearances, 62 came as a designated hitter, and the results were…not good.
 He slashed .179/.258/.375 with just three homers and six RBI.
 On the other hand, he hit .290/.390/.619 with 48 homers and 126 RBI as Detroit’s first baseman.

 This was the start of seven straight seasons with at least 28 home runs, with six of those campaigns ending with 30-plus taters.